This collection has access restrictions. For details, please see the restrictions.

 The Cameron girls were educated at home by governesses, the most popular of which was Mary McLean Bryant who corresponded with the girls long after she left the Cameron's employ.
 Only Mary Anne, the eldest, went to school.
 She attended Jacob Mordecai's Seminary in Warrenton, N.C., for several years, leaving in 1818.

 Paul and Thomas had a number of tutors before they were sent away to school, including W. P. Mangum.
-Finding a school suitable for Thomas, who was retarded, proved difficult.
+Finding a school suitable for Thomas, who had an intellectual disability, proved difficult.
 In 1813, he was sent to Lunenberg, Va., to attend his grandfather John Cameron's school.
 He was then sent to John Rudd's School in Elizabethtown, N.J., and finally, in 1820, to Captain Partridge's school in Norwich, Vt.

 Paul attended a number of schools as well.
 First, he went to the Hillsborough Academy.
 He started preparatory school at the University of North Carolina in 1824, but was expelled for fighting in 1825.
 He then transferred to Captain Partridge's school.
 Finally, he attended Washington College (now Trinity College) in Hartford, Conn., graduating in 1829.